GEOG 746 : Applied Coastal Geomorphology

 |Final Exam||40%||Individual Examination|

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 40 hours of field work and associated lecture material, 40 hours of reading and thinking about the content and exam preparation, 40 hours of lab work, and 30 hours work associated with research report.
+For this course, you can expect 40 hours of fieldwork and associated lecture material, 40 hours of reading and thinking about the content and exam preparation, 40 hours of lab work, and 30 hours of work associated with the research report.

 Attendance is expected at scheduled activities including labs to complete components of the course.

 Attendance on campus is required for the exam.

 The activities for the course are scheduled as a standard weekly timetable.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.